kevinnowland/kevinnowland.github.io/README.md

 ## Ruby stuff

 Ruby frustrates me so much compared to python.
+This is being updated for instructions used on Ubuntu 20.04.1.
 I got `rbenv` installed just using `apt` and then installed `ruby-build` into the `~/.rbenv/plugins` directory.